suasuasuasuasua/resume/main.typ

 - Acted as scrum master for a small team of software engineers by organizing weekly meetings, defining and tracking issues in Gitlab, and maintaining a strong line of communication with the customer
-- Presented modeling and simulation demonstrations to customers on a regular basis to iteratively refine requirements and ensure the quality of the final product.

 = Education
 #chiline()